LumoSolutions/actionable/README.md

 }
 ```

-## 🤝 Why We Think You Will Love Actionable

-### 🧪 **Testability First**
-Each action is a single unit - mock dependencies, test in isolation, achieve 100% coverage with ease.

-### 📐 **Single Responsibility**
-One action, one job.
-Your code stays focused and maintainable.

-### 🔁 **Reusability**
-Use the same action in controllers, commands, jobs, or other actions.
-Write once, use everywhere.

-### 📈 **Scalability**
-Start simple with synchronous actions, scale to queues when needed.
-No refactoring required!

 ## 🤲 Contributing

 We love contributions!
 Whether it's a bug fix, new feature, or improvement to our docs - we appreciate it all.
 Please feel free to submit a pull request or open an issue.